Code of Conduct

-Iowa Code Section 261E.2 and Sections 487(a)(25) and 487(e) of the Higher Education Act of 1965, as amended, require the development, administration, and enforcement of a code of conduct governing educational loan activities.
-Officers, employees, trustees and agents-including the alumni association, booster club and other organizations associated with Central College agree to the provisions of this Code of Conduct and will refrain from:
+Iowa Code Section 261F.2 and Title 34 of the Code of Federal Regulations, Section 601.21, require the development, administration, and enforcement of a code of conduct governing educational loan activities.
+Our officers, employees, trustees and agents, including the alumni association, booster club, and other organizations associated with Central College, agree to the provisions of this Code of Conduct and will refrain from:

 - Serving on or otherwise participating as a member of an advisory council for a lender, lender affiliate, or lender servicer.

 - Accepting from a lender or its affiliate any fee, payment, or other financial benefit as compensation for any type of consulting arrangement or other contract to provide education loan-related services to or on behalf of the lender.

 - Accepting fees or other benefits in exchange for endorsing a lender or the lender’s loan products.

 - Requesting or accepting an offer of funds for private education loans from a lender, in exchange for our promise to provide the lender with placement on a preferred lender list, or a certain number of volume of private education loans.

 This institution is committed to providing the information and resources necessary to help every student achieve educational success.
 To accomplish this goal the financial aid staff will consider each student’s individual needs.

 A comprehensive Code of Conduct detailing permissible and impermissible activities has been provided to all of our officers, employees, and agents.
 You may review the detailed Code of Conduct here (PDF).